Goal Operations¶

 Async Usage

 All methods have the same parameters and return types as their sync counterparts.
-Simply add await
+Simply add await before each method call.
+The create_many() method has an additional max_concurrent parameter in the async version for controlling concurrency.

 Usage Examples¶

-from bloomy import Client
+from bloomy import Client, GoalStatus

 with Client(api_key="your-api-key") as client: